Deploying to AEM as a Cloud Service

 AEM as a Cloud Service on the other hand is more opinionated about which run modes are available and how OSGI bundles and OSGI configuration can be mapped to them:

-• OSGI configuration run modes must reference RDE, dev, stage, prod for the environment or author, publish for the service.
-A combination of <service>.<environment_type> is being supported whereas these have to be used in this particular order (for example author.dev or publish.prod).
-The OSGI tokens should be referenced directly from code rather than using the getRunModes method, which will no longer include the environment_type at runtime.
+• OSGI configuration run modes must reference RDE, development, stage, production for the environment or author, publish for the service.
+A combination of <service>.<environment_type> is being supported, whereas these environments have to be used in this particular order (for example, author.dev or publish.prod).
+The OSGI tokens should be referenced directly from code rather than using the getRunModes method, which no longer includes the environment_type at runtime.
 For more information, see Configuring OSGi for AEM as a Cloud Service.

 • OSGI bundles run modes are limited to the service (author, publish).
 Per-run mode OSGI bundles should be installed in the content package under either install.author or install.publish.

 AEM as a Cloud Service does not allow using run modes to install content for specific environments or services.
-If a development environment needs to be seeded with data or HTML that is not in the staging or production environments, package manager can be used.
+If a development environment must be seeded with data or HTML that is not in the staging or production environments, Package Manager can be used.

 • config (The default, applies to all AEM services)